kindservices/idea-labs/data-mesh/running.md

 # Installing the components

+You can use the [bootstrap.sh](./bootstrap.sh) script to clone and install each of the different services.

-You can then clone each separate component, which knows how to install itself using `argocd`:
+It works because each individual component knows how to install itself using `argocd`:

 ```bash
 # if you're using local kubernetes